-The design of the clutches is such that springs always maintain some friction against the worm wheel.
-Consequently, the axes will never spin freely, but by loosening the clutch knobs 2-3 turns, you will be able to have a good "feel" when balancing.
+The design of the clutches is such that spring loaded tips always maintain some friction against the worm wheel.
+Consequently, the axes will never spin freely.
+Back the clutch knobs off by at least two or three full turns to more fully disengage the clutches.
+There will always be some friction.
+The 1600GTO clutches can be fully tightened without worry.